Ali100i/ICS_415/InClass_challenge_1/README.md

 ## Output

-The program renders a scene with spheres, cylinders, and an optional OBJ model, then saves the final image as `raytraced_scene.png`.
+The program renders a scene with spheres, cylinders, then saves the final image as `raytraced_scene.png`.

 ![Example Output](raytraced_scene.png)